glasgowneuro/attys-comm/README.md

 # AttysCOMM

-The C++ & Python API for the Attys: http://www.attys.tech
+The C++ & Python API for the Attys bluetooth data acquisition board: http://www.attys.tech

 The library is cross platform: It's for Linux, Windows and Mac.